rduhard/tweetie/README.md

 I would have preferred if I designed the asynchronous calls using Result instead of the Optional error route I went.
 Using Result with appropriate errors results in much easier to understand code and easier processing of the results from the asyncrhonous call (i.e. switch on success or each type of failure that could occur).

 ## Tests
-Tests can be created for each of the boundary methods, easily identifiable in each file by their input and output protocols.
+Tests can be created for each of the boundary methods in the VIP section, easily identifiable in each file by their input and output protocols.

-Most of the tests for the Presenter and View involve spies that simply ensure the methods boundary were called.
+Most of the tests for the Presenter and View involve spies that simply ensure the boundary methods were called.
 Beyond that there isn't much to test as they simply pass data to and from.

-The more important tests will take place on the business rules/use cases.
-These include loadTweets(), saveTweet(), saveTweets()
+The more important/interesting tests will take place on the business rules/use cases and possibly entities.

+I did not create tests for all of the methods or all the classes that should be tested but tried to create test names to indicate the things that would/should be tested.